Cosmological Constraints on Light (but Massive) Relics: Introduction

 Light relics are commonly assumed to be massless~\cite{Brust:2013ova,Baumann:2017gkg,Green:2019glg}, in which case their effect can be fully absorbed into a change to the effective number $N_{\rm eff}$ of neutrino species (or to the interacting effective number of degrees of freedom if the relics strongly self interact \cite{Bell:2005dr,Brinckmann:2020bcn}), which parametrizes extra contributions to the cosmic radiative energy budget.
 Light-relic masses, however, can have a significant impact on the LSS of the universe.
 For instance, neutrino masses, while small enough to be unresolved by current laboratory experiments (which find $m_\nu \leq $ 1.1 eV at the 90\% confidence level (CL) \cite{Aker:2019uuj}), are best constrained by cosmological datasets.
 Similarly, massive light relics will leave a cosmological imprint beyond a background contribution to $N_{\rm eff}$, and will modify the growth of structure at the perturbation level~\cite{Boyarsky:2008xj,Munoz:2018ajr,DePorzio:2020wcz}.

-In this {\it Letter} we conduct a systematic search for Light (but Massive) Relics (LiMRs) with the latest cosmological datasets.
+In this work we conduct a systematic search for Light (but Massive) Relics (LiMRs) with the latest cosmological datasets.
 We employ data from the CMB, as well as weak-lensing and galaxy surveys, and show that relics with masses $m_X\gtrsim 0.1$ eV are significantly better constrained than their massless counterparts.
-We rule out minimally coupled Weyl fermions with $m_X>2.26$ eV, real scalars with $m_X > 11.2$ eV, vectors with $m_X>1.56$ eV, and Dirac fermions $m_X>1.06$ eV (all at 95\% CL).
-These constraints are in fact further applicable to higher-spin fermions and bosons, as only a subset of their available degrees of freedom are active in the early universe; as an example, the $s=3/2$ light relic gravitino is cosmologically equivalent to a $s=1/2$ Weyl fermion.
+We rule out minimally coupled Weyl fermions with $m_X>2.3$ eV, real scalars with $m_X > 11$ eV, vectors with $m_X>1.6$ eV, and Dirac fermions $m_X>1.1$ eV (all at 95\% CL).
+These constraints are in fact further applicable to higher-spin fermions and bosons, as only a subset of their available degrees of freedom are active in the early universe due to their ultra-relativistic nature at decoupling; as an example, the $s=3/2$ light relic gravitino is cosmologically equivalent to a $s=1/2$ Weyl fermion~\cite{Vogel:2013raa}.
 These are the tightest and most comprehensive constraints on LiMRs to date, and are the first with joint CMB and full-shape galaxy data.